 The skills you develop in our MA History will transfer across a range of careers, as well as provide a gateway to PhD research.

 By exploring how to make the past available to a wider public, you will open up careers in the heritage industry, archives and museums.

 You will also become an independent learner, able to manage your own projects and research in a confident and flexible manner, devise and sustain arguments and solve problems successfully.

-Such skills are transferable to careers in teaching, business, journalism, television, radio, the music industry, arts administration, digital media, gallery work, fundraising, personnel work, publishing, librarianship, marketing, local authority work, publicity, social work, tourism and IT-related industries.
+Such skills are transferable to careers in teaching, business, the media, arts administration, fundraising, librarianship, marketing, IT-related industries and many others.

 Graduation doesn’t have to be the end of your time with us.
 You could choose to continue your academic career with a research programme at ARU, such as our PhD in History or PhD in Sociology.
 Take advantage of our Alumni Scholarship and save £400 on your fees.